 Wolverine Peak (4,491 ft.)

 From a technical standpoint Wolverine Peak may be the easiest summit in the front range of the Chugach.
-While even Flattop has a short section of Class 3- (light scrambling) at the very top, the standard route up Wolverine is entirely Class 2 hiking.
+While even Flattop has a short section of light scrambling at the very top, the standard route up Wolverine is entirely Class 2 hiking.
 This relative ease doesn’t mean that Wolverine isn’t a worthwhile destination, though.
 Once above treeline, the trail has an unobstructed view of the entire Anchorage bowl and across the inlet to the Aleutian and Alaska ranges.
 The view off the back, toward the crags and cliffs of Mt.
 Eliot and Williwaw, is just as impressive.
 Though Wolverine is a perfect first peak for Chugach Mountain rookies, it also has plenty to offer for those looking to explore, including creative options for threading together various trails, ridges, and adjacent points to make side trips or scrambly backcountry loops.
 Depending on conditions, Wolverine can also be a good introduction to winter peak-bagging for experienced hikers.